containers/podman/docs/source/markdown/podman-push.1.md

 This example pushes the image specified by the imageID to a container registry named registry.example.com

  `# podman push imageID docker://registry.example.com/repository:tag`

+This example pushes all tags for the image specified by the imageID to a container registry named registry.example.com

+`# podman push --all-tags imageID docker://registry.example.com/repository`

 This example pushes the image specified by the imageID to a container registry named registry.example.com and saves the digest in the specified digestfile.